dwrobel/flatcam/README.md

 - a hack to import correctly the QRCode exported as SVG from FlatCAM
 - added 3 new tcl commands: export dxf, export excellon and export gerber
 - added a Cancel button in Tools DB when requesting to add a tool in the Geometry Tool Table
+- modified the default values for the METRIC system; the app now starts in the METRIC units since the majority of the world use the METRIC units system

 28.11.2019